-Extensions to the east end of the nave and aisles, with more pointed arches, were built in the early to mid-13th century, leading to what are now the north and south transepts.
+Extensions to the east end of the nave and aisles, with more pointed arches, were built in the early to mid-13th century, leading to what are now the north and south transepts - showing the development of the 'English Gothic' style.

-The two transepts, like the aisles, were built decades apart, the south later than the north.
+The two transepts, like the aisles, were built decades apart, the south later than the north, but the north was also part of the Victorian renovation.
 Their columns and arches don't line up, further emphasising the asymmetrical nature of the church.
-The north transept has typical early-to-mid C13 single and groups-of-three lancet windows, while in the south transept there is one existing and one blocked lancet window, and facing south, is a later curvilinear, tracery window with ogee arches, fashionable around the 1320s.
+The north transept has typical early-to-mid-13th century single and groups-of-three lancet windows, while in the south transept there is one existing and one blocked lancet window, and facing south, is a later curvilinear, tracery window with ogee arches, fashionable around the 1320s, but again renovated by the Victorians.

 The building of the transepts was accompanied by a further eastwards extension and a new small chancel area.
-The remains of early 13th century chancel windows can be seen at the end of nave, just before the later grand archway that leads to the larger C14 chancel.
+The remains of early 13th century chancel windows can be seen at the end of nave, just before the later grand archway that leads to the larger 14th century chancel.